 Biological engineers routinely harness the predictability of the central dogma to modify living organisms.
-This rule cannot be generally extended to manipulations of the central dogma itself, as even minor perturbations can have significant and often deleterious consequences on cellular viability.
-One such case is the ribosome, a colossal multi-component protein factory that functions as the nexus for cellular information and signaling events, integrating nutrient availability with growth dynamics and resource allocation.
+However, this rule cannot be easily extended to manipulations of integrated signaling networks such as central dogma, as even minor perturbations can have significant and often deleterious consequences on cellular viability.
+Our lab is developing and applying methodologies to study the most central biomolecular machines in living systems.
+We aim to understand their molecular capabilities, and to extend these capabilities to new-to-nature bioactivities.

-January 14, 2018 – Alina joins the Badran Lab
+January 13, 2020 – Alan joins the Badran Lab

 Ahmed H. Badran, Ph.D.

-Ahmed H. Badran is a Principal Investigator and Fellow of the Broad Institute of MIT & Harvard.
 Dr. Badran earned his B.Sc. in Biochemistry & Molecular Biophysics, as well as Molecular & Cellular Biology, from the University of Arizona.
 Subsequently, he earned his Ph.D. in Chemical Biology from Harvard University under the guidance of Prof. David R. Liu, leading the development and application of rapid methods for continuous directed evolution.
+Following that, he was a Principal Investigator and Fellow of the Broad Institute of MIT and Harvard where his lab developed new technologies to reprogram protein translation.
 Badran has earned several distinctions for his undergraduate and graduate research, including the Arnold and Mabel Beckman Scholarship, the National Science Foundation Graduate Research Fellowship, the Harvard Graduate School of Arts and Sciences Merit Fellowship, and the National Institutes of Health Director’s Early Independence Award.

 Postdoctoral Associate I